knbyte/42_Piscine/C.md

 Exercise 12 : ft_print_memory<br />

 ### Weighting
-Completing from Ex00 to Ex gives you
+Completing from Ex00 to Ex08 gives you 50%.

 ## C03
 C03...